Do you want to set up WordPress email tracking on your site?

 WordPress email tracking will help you see whether your users receive, open, and click your emails.

-In this article, we’ll show you how you can easily set up WordPress email tracking to gain new insights.
+In this article, we will show you how you can easily set up WordPress email tracking to gain new insights.

 Why Set Up Email Tracking in WordPress?

-By tracking your WordPress site emails, you’ll be able to see who opens and clicks your emails.
-Plus, get detailed reports about email deliverability.
+By tracking your WordPress site emails, you will see who opens and clicks your emails.
+Plus, you can get detailed reports about email deliverability.

 This helps to make sure that all of your website emails are reaching your users.
-You can even resend emails that didn’t get delivered to improve the overall user experience.
+You can even resend emails that weren’t delivered to improve the overall user experience.

 There are all kinds of reasons to track your WordPress emails: